Difference Between OST and PST Files and How to Troubleshoot Them

 Antonio Gosling ~ June 11, 2025 ~ 10 Minutes Reading

 If you are an IT administrator, business user, or just managing a personal Outlook account, knowing the difference between OST and PST file in depth is crucial to save time and prevent data loss.
-For example choosing the wrong format can limit access to your emails offline or complicate email recovery.
+For example, choosing the wrong format can limit access to your emails offline or complicate email recovery.
 By clearly understanding the difference in OST and PST files, users can make informed decisions when configuring Outlook or troubleshooting issues.

 Let’s Learn About Outlook First,